 Dark humour pervades this unsettling story of prejudice and intimidation.

-I picked this up because it was the Man Booker Winner in 2018.
-(Complete list of Booker Winners).
-Sometimes opinions of these literary winners are divisive and I can see some people not enjoying this.
+I picked up Milkman because it was the Man Booker Winner in 2018.
+(Here’s a list of Booker Winners).
+Opinions on these literary winners can be divisive and I can certainly see that some people will not enjoy this book.

 It’s disturbing and different.
-Unique language and style; nothing and no-one is named.
+It has unique language and style; where nothing and no-one is named.
 Burns’ voice is strong and new and it’s the type of book that lingers.
-Recommended reading but give yourself time to get into the rhythm.
+Recommended reading but you’ll need to give yourself time to get into the rhythm.

 In this unnamed city, to be interesting is dangerous.
 Middle sister, our protagonist, is busy attempting to keep her mother from discovering her maybe-boyfriend and to keep everyone in the dark about her encounter with Milkman.
 But when first brother-in-law sniffs out her struggle, and rumours start to swell, middle sister becomes ‘interesting’.
 The last thing she ever wanted to be.
 To be interesting is to be noticed and to be noticed is dangerous…